ThinkerYzu/ebas/README.md

 ## Instructions

-There are three major caegories of instructions.
+There are three major categories of instructions.

  - Load and Store
  - Arithmatic